The Role of Boron in Agriculture

-The use of boron is a crucial component to farming success.
+The use of boron is a crucial component of farming success.
 Because without adequate levels, crops cannot grow or can harvest successfully.
 Soil with inadequate amounts of elemental boron does not provide enough nutrients that plants need to survive.
 Thus, it leads them into an unhealthy state which causes their growth rates to decrease immensely.
-This happens not just when first planted but also during maturity and harvest periods.
+This happens when first planted and during maturity and harvest periods.

 One of the most important roles of boron is to protect plants from various types of diseases, such as root rots.
 It also prevents soil erosion by providing a barrier that shields the topsoil.
 Crops can grow with more resistance.
-And they can also yield better because they have access to it’s services.
+And they can also yield better because they have access to its services.
 The use of elemental is an excellent way for crops.
-They can grow in any climate and are protected as well as flourish under healthy conditions.
+They can grow in any climate, are protected, and flourish under healthy conditions.

 There are many uses for boron within agricultural operations.
-It includes prevention against disease, reduction in leaching from soils, increase in crop yields, and other benefits among others.
-Elemental Boric acid can be used on all sorts of plants without negative effects which are considered as a benefit.
-Even if elemental boron is not used, it can still provide benefits to crops by maintaining a good pH balance in the soil.
+It includes prevention against disease, reduction in leaching from soils, increase in crop yields, and other benefits, among others.
+Elemental Boric acid can be used on all sorts of plants without negative effects, which is considered a benefit.
+Even if elemental boron is not used, it can still benefit crops by maintaining a good pH balance in the soil.
 This provides an inhibitory effect on pathogens that are present within the crop.

 It’s role in agricultural operations benefits many aspects of agriculture.
 Its use should be considered for every operation, large or small.